-2. Members are getting even pickier with their standards of service excellence
+2. Customers are even pickier with their standards of service excellence

-Modern technology and instant communication social and retail platforms have conditioned your credit union members to expect instantaneous results.
-My internet went down for two minutes while writing this post (gasp!) and my anxiety peaked.
-People – you, me, your members – have lost the ability to wait.
+Modern technology and instant communication platforms on social and retail platforms have conditioned your customers to expect instantaneous results.
+In fact, my internet went down for two whole minutes while writing this post (gasp!) and my anxiety peaked.
+People – you, me, your customers – have completely lost the ability to wait.
 Tweets, Instagram, and texting require no patience and they provide users with immediate gratification.
-And people have come to expect the same from the institutions they bank with.
+And, people have come to expect the same from their financial institutions.

-It’s no longer enough to give members amazing service and competitive rates.
-Now they want all of that, but they want it yesterday.
-And if they’re not getting that from their credit union, they’ll look elsewhere.
+It’s no longer enough to give your customers amazing service and competitive rates.
+Now, they want all that proactively.

-Deliver an experience that your members want to be a part of.
-Delight them so hard that they go home and brag to their friends and family about their experience with your credit union.
+Deliver an experience that your customers want to be a part of.
+Delight them so hard that they go home and brag to their friends and family about the best customer service you showed them.
 Or (better yet) they share a braggy post on Instagram immediately.
-(Hello Millennial members.)

 Part of aligning the experience means to meet them where they are.
 Give them a plethora of channels to interact with you on.
 When they want.
 How they want.
 Then, give them a way to change their minds, mid-interaction.